-When a Reporting Party is reluctant, and/or refuses to participate in the investigation process, the Title IX Coordinator may investigate the allegations to the fullest extent possible given the information made available.
-The University will make every attempt to follow the wishes of the Reporting Party while protecting the University Community.
+When a Complaining Party is reluctant, and/or refuses to participate in the investigation process, the Title IX Coordinator may investigate the allegations to the fullest extent possible given the information made available.
+The University will make every attempt to follow the wishes of the Complaining Party while protecting the University Community.

 b.
-Informal Resolution

-Prior to the formal investigative process, either the Reporting Party or the Responding Party may make a request, either orally or in writing, for informal resolution to the Title IX Coordinator.
+Informal Resolution.
+Prior to the formal hearing, either the Complaining Party or the Responding Party may make a request, either orally or in writing, for informal resolution to the Title IX Coordinator.
 The Title IX Coordinator will assess the severity of the alleged harassment and the potential risk of a hostile environment for others in the University Community to determine whether informal resolution may be appropriate.
 Mediation will not be used to resolve complaints of Sexual Assault and Interpersonal Violence.